yohayg/distributed-load-testing-using-kubernetes/README.md

 ### Cleanup ###

+Delete the cluster you have created:

+    gcloud container clusters create locust-kafka --zone us-central1-a

-delete the cluster you have created delete the kafka from the deployment manager
+Delete the kafka from the deployment manager